-- 5 longer time scales during a solar maximum (e.g., Emmert et al., 2010) and on annual time scales during the winter, when the Earth-Sun distance is smaller.
-Both cases influence the temperature within this atmospheric layer as well as their expansion compared to the annual mean.
-Overall the density variation during an 11-year solar cycle is stronger than the variation caused by the changes of the Earth-Sun distance.
-According to equations 1 4, we estimated for three different cases (linear (red), exponential (green) and a Gaussian shape (blue) density increase) the resulting theoretical change in the rotation speed within - 10 these heights, with the solid Earth rotation speed (black) as background flow.
-Based on the conserved quantity of the angular momentum within a narrow atmospheric layer (2 km vertical) this sums up, according to each case, to a decrease of the rotation speed by up to ~2-4 m/s, with the strongest variation within the Gaussian shaped curve.
-These results fit to the observations by Stober et al. (2012) and show the dependence of the rotation speed within an atmospheric layer due to changes in the neutral density.
-However, only based on wind measurements we are not able to extract a specific wind value. - 15 Based on ERA40 data, Trenberth and Smith (2004) showed that the global mean of the surface pressure is nearly constant, and surface pressure anomalies at the northern and the southern hemispheres are nearly identical, but the fluctuations are opposite in sign.
-These anomalies are mainly due to the changing amount of available water vapor in the atmosphere.
-Under the assumption of opposite surface pressure anomalies within both hemispheres and therefore by neglecting other factors as e.g., different gravity wave forcing between the hemispheres, we assume, on annual scales, similar pressure values within the MLT region. - 20 Therefore the prevailing wind within the MLT region should be similar in magnitude between Andenes and Davis, which are located at the same latitude in the northern and southern hemispheres.
-To underline the influence of the intensity of the solar radiation on the density and also on the amplitude of the zonal wind, we compare the evolution of the seasonal mean wind measurements from the NH station Andenes (69.3°N) and SH station Davis (68.3°S).
+Figure 4.
+Theoretical change in the rotation speed (left side) for a rigid atmospheric layer.
+In black we show the theoretical rotation speed of the Earth's atmosphere and in colors the change due to a density increase of 1 % according the legend.
+On the right side the density progress is shown for specific altitudes.

+ation on the density and also on the amplitude of the zonal wind, we compare the evolution of the seasonal mean wind measurements from the NH station Andenes (69.3° N) and SH station Davis (68.3° S).
 Figure 5 shows, for both stations, the winter and summer mean wind for the altitudes at 88 and 96 km.
-The northern winter includes the mean of the months Decem- - 25 ber, January and February, and the southern winter the months June, July and August.
+The northern winter includes the mean of the months of December, January, and February and the southern winter the months June, July, and August.
 The northern winter period comes along with the perihelion, which is the point where the Earth comes nearest to the Sun.
-At the perihelion the intensity of the solar radiation on the upper atmosphere is higher as during the aphelion.
-While during the winter season the wind values are higher over Davis for both altitudes, they are higher over Andenes during the summer season, especially at 96 km, with values of up to 10 20 m/s.
-Both seasonal wind differences are consistent with the change in the average density within the upper mesosphere, - 30 resulting from the different distance between Earth and Sun and leading to the variation of the averaged zonal wind, as shown in Stober et al. (2012).
+At the perihelion, the intensity of the solar radiation on the upper atmosphere is stronger during the aphelion.
+While during the winter season the wind values are higher over Davis for both altitudes, they are higher over Andenes during the summer season, especially at 96 km, with values of up to $10-20 \,\mathrm{m \, s^{-1}}$.
+Both seasonal wind differences are consistent with the change in the average density within the upper mesosphere, resulting from the different distance between the Earth and Sun and leading to the variation of the averaged zonal wind, as shown in Stober et al. (2012).
 We have to note that others factors exists, which are more dominant for the wind differences between both locations at theses altitudes.
-Other physical processes have also a strong effect on the hemispheric wind differences e.g., the topography, chemical composition of the atmosphere (Marsh et al. (2007), Lee et al. (2018)), and the occurrence and propagation of gravity waves.
-These waves are the main drivers of the atmospheric wind circulation and therefore also influence - 35 the local wind differences at both hemispheres.
+Other physical processes also have a strong effect on the hemispheric wind differences, e.g., the topography, chemical composition of the atmosphere (Marsh et al., 2007; Lee et al., 2018), and the occurrence and propagation of gravity waves.
+These waves are the main drivers of the atmospheric wind circulation and therefore also influence the local wind differences at both hemispheres.
 Furthermore, gravity waves lead, compared to the annual mean, to a colder summer mesosphere and a warmer winter mesosphere (e.g., Lübken et al., 2014).
-These temperature differences also fit well to the atmospheric expansion/shrinking.
-Unfortunately, based only on wind measurements we are not able to estimate a precise value on how strong the connection is between mean zonal wind with the LOD.
+These temperature differences also fit well to the atmospheric expansion-shrinking.
+Unfortunately, we are not able to estimate a precise value on how strong the connection is between mean zonal wind and the LOD based only on wind measurements.
 For a more detailed understanding of these phenomena global density observations would be required.